MatheusHenriqueSS/commerce/README.md

 # Commerce
 A web application based on Django to simulate a eBay-like e-commerce that allow users to post auction listings, place biddings on them,<br>
 and add them to 'watchlists'.
-Additionaly, users can check auction listing created and their current state("running" or "closed").
+Additionaly, users can check auction listings created and their current state("running" or "closed").
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents